samuraisam/cycloauth/README.md

         self.write('\n holy protected resources batman!')
         self.finish()

-You are responsible for pulling other user information from your own database based on the `oauth_token` and `oauth_consumer` provide on the resource.
+You are responsible for pulling other user information from your own database based on the `oauth_token` and `oauth_consumer` provided on the resource.

 ## Less-Than-Basic Usage